Skip Navigation

 In addition to the following questions about PISA, more FAQs about international assessments are available at http://nces.ed.gov/surveys/international/faqs.asp.

 PISA measures student performance in reading, mathematics, and science literacy.
-Conducted every 3 years, each PISA data cycle assesses one of the three core subject areas in depth (considered the major or focal subject), although all three core subjects are assessed in each cycle (the other two subjects are considered minor domains for that assessment year).
+Since 2000, PISA has been conducted every 3 years except for a 1-year delay in the current cycle (from 2021 to 2022) due to the pandemic.
+After the 2025 data collection, PISA will change to a 4-year data collection cycle.
+Each PISA data cycle assesses one of the three core subject areas in depth (considered the major or focal subject), although all three core subjects are assessed in each cycle (the other two subjects are considered minor domains for that assessment year).
 Assessing all three subjects every 3 years allows countries to have a consistent source of achievement data in each of the three subjects while rotating one area as the primary focus over the years.
-In addition to the core assessments, education systems may participate in optional assessments, such as financial literacy and problem solving.
+In addition to the core assessments, education systems may participate in optional assessments, such as financial literacy, problem solving, and creative thinking.
 More information on the PISA assessment frameworks can be found at www.oecd.org/pisa/pisaproducts.

-In 2018, reading literacy was the major subject area, as it was in 2009 and 2000.
-In addition to the core assessments in science, reading, and mathematics literacy, the 2018 cycle included an optional financial literacy assessment.
-The United States participated in this optional assessment.
+In 2022, mathematics was the major subject area, as it was in 2012 and 2003.
+In addition to the core assessments in science, reading, and mathematics literacy, the 2022 cycle included an optional financial literacy and creative thinking assessment.
+The United States participated in the financial literacy assessment in 2022.

 PISA administration cycle